-It seems that self-harm or cutting have become as popular as drugs or alcohol as a method to cover over pain.
+It seems that self-harm or cutting have become as popular as drugs or alcohol as a method to cover the pain.
 It also seems to be destroying lives in the same way as other addictions do.
-Hopefully that life is not yours.
+Hopefully, that life is not yours.
 But if it is, help can be on the way.
 You don't have to stay stuck in the vicious cycle of self-mutilation.

 If you’re a cutter, you might think it’s helping you feel better about the deep emotional pain you feel.
 But the truth is: cutting is a counterfeit helper.
 It promises relief from the hurt you’re feeling, but it only ends up making the heartache even worse.

 Nonetheless, you or someone you know likely cuts for the benefits you get from it.
 In fact, as someone once said, for every thrill there is a chill.
-So let’s not deny, with cutting there is some kind of a thrill.
+So, let’s not deny, with cutting there is some kind of a thrill.
 If cutting yourself for fun is a temptation, it's helpful to understand the toll it takes on your body and mind.

 Cutting Triggers Your Body's Chemistry

 Much of the same thing happens when you cut.
-Your brain is flooded with endorphins, which gives you a rush, and a sense of calmness and relief that makes you feel like everything is ok.
-Some cutters claim the high can last up to 90 minutes, but what happens when that high wears off?
+Your brain is flooded with endorphins, which give you a rush, and a sense of calmness and relief that makes you feel like everything is ok.
+Some cutters claim the high can last up to 90 minutes, but what happens when the high wears off?